Vincent Lampert: Exorcism

 At the invitation of the Newman Center of Montclair State, Father Lampert gave a talk to the students.
-He told them about how he went to a local ice cream shop to celebrate, after a year long series of prayers over a person, who was finally released the from their demonic situation.
+He told them about how he went to a local ice cream shop to celebrate, after a year long series of prayers over a person, who was finally released from their demonic situation.

 During a 2016 talk with students at Purdue University, Father Vince Lampert identified various occult practices that could lead a person to be tied to evil.
 The presence of an evil spirit include bodily contortions, changes in the person's voice, unpleasant odors, and temperature changes in a room.

 Father Vince Lampert consulted on a famous case, as the designated exorcist of the Archdiocese of Indianapolis.
-Father Michael Maginot, pastor of St. Stephen Martyr Church in Merrillville, Indiana had permission from his Bishop Dale Joseph Melczek to work with Father Vince on a house then owned by Zak Bagans.
+Father Michael Maginot, pastor of St. Stephen Martyr Church in Merrillville, Indiana, had permission from his Bishop Dale Joseph Melczek to work with Father Vince on a house then owned by Zak Bagans.
 After various prayers and blessings, including the use of holy water, the house was demolished in 2016.

 As a noted expert on exorcism, who is willing to be published in the media about his work, Father Lampert has spoken about the difference between exorcisms that are authorized by the local bishop, compared to fee-based "private exorcists" that work independent of the church.
 Lampert has met with other exorcists in Rome during meetings with the International Association of Exorcists.
 When he was appointed as an exorcist in 2005, there were perhaps only 12 exorcists in the US.
 Today, there are more than 50 that he knows personally in the USA.
 As one of the noted authorities on exorcism, he was interviewed in documentary movie The Rite of Exorcism: Myth, Mystery & Hope along with other noted exorcists like Fr.
 Gabriele Amorth and Fr.
 José Antonio Fortea.
 His first exorcism case as documented in an episode during the 2013 season of the cable television network Syfy series Paranormal Witness.
-When the Fox TV Show The Exorcist was released a Fox TV News crew did a two minute interview with the exorcist that is sought out for interviews from around the world for his commentary on the series.
+When the Fox TV Show The Exorcist was released a Fox TV News crew did a two-minute interview with the exorcist that is sought out for interviews from around the world for his commentary on the series.
 Father Lampert was quoted in an article by The Atlantic that as of October 2018 he had received 1,700 phone or email requests for exorcisms, the most he had ever in a year.

 Father Lampert once said that exorcisms were on the rise due to a wavering faith in the Church and factors like drug abuse.
 As his case load increased, a center to provide training for exorcist priests and deacons was set up in the United States to teach courses to clergy only.
 The Pope Leo XIII Institute was founded in Milwaukee in 2012 to assist in training for exorcists.